 A couple summers ago I read Dave Burgess’s book, Teach Like a Pirate.
 If you’re not familiar, Burgess focuses on the presentation aspect of teaching.
 He advocates dressing up, incorporating movement, bringing a ton of energy, and lots of other strategies to enliven your lessons.
-You can watch an example here.
+You can watch him in action here.
 It’s an inspiring read, and when you’re done you want to ramp up the energy level of your instruction.

 Then reality returns, and you realize you just can’t do that for every lesson, not even most of them, because it’s mentally and physically exhausting.
 Because I want teachers to have long careers impacting many, many lives, I disagree with Burgess’s approach, even as I admit that he’s right.
 Being a showman will lead to more engaged students.
 But it will also wear out most teachers really quickly.